swiftlang/swift/docs/ABI.rst

   TODO: The parent pointer is currently always null.

 - A vector of **field offsets** begins at **offset 3**.
-For each field of the struct, in ``var`` declaration order, the field's offset from the beginning of the struct is stored as a pointer-sized integer.
+For each field of the struct, in ``var`` declaration order, the field's offset in bytes from the beginning of the struct is stored as a pointer-sized integer.

 - If the struct is generic, then the
   `generic parameter vector`_ begins at **offset 3+n**, where **n** is the